In-Stream and Log Hauling Services - Mining Reach Phase II

 Description

 The Department of Agriculture, specifically the Forest Service, is seeking proposals for In-Stream and Log Hauling Services as part of the Mining Reach Phase II project in the Wind River Watershed, located in Carson, Washington.
-The objective of this procurement is to enhance salmon habitat for ESA-listed lower Columbia Steelhead by adding large woody debris to the river, which will improve water quality and streambank stability.
-This total small business set-aside contract, identified by Solicitation Number 1240BF25Q0057, will be awarded as a Requirements contract with a performance period from February 1, 2026, to January 31, 2031.
-Interested contractors must submit their proposals electronically by January 19, 2026, at 1:00 PM (PST), and can contact Darnell Williams at Darnell.Williams@usda.gov or 458-212-6091 for further information.
+The primary objective of this procurement is to enhance salmon habitat for ESA-listed lower Columbia Steelhead by adding large woody debris to the river, which will improve water quality and streambank stability.
+This total small business set-aside contract, under Solicitation Number 1240BF25Q0057, is structured as a Requirements contract with a performance period from February 1, 2026, to January 31, 2031, and requires offers to be submitted electronically by January 19, 2026, at 1:00 PM (PST).
+Interested parties can contact Darnell Williams at Darnell.Williams@usda.gov or by phone at 458-212-6091 for further information.

 Point(s) of Contact